 2) C-Quence Harness, an essential unit for ALL roped climbing.

 3) Konseal AR Shoes for stomping up big approaches to tree-line scrambles.

 4) “Jimi” my Truck, who gets me deep into the backroads of BC to explore new areas.

-5) The UFO 18, an Ultralight Paraglider I can stuff into my Alpha AR 35 Backpack for Climb and Fly missions.
+5) The UFO 18, an Ultralight Paraglider I can stuff into my Alpha AR 35 Backpack or other backpack options for Climb and Fly missions.

 As an athlete you’re accustomed to big adventures.
 Where’s the next place you want to visit once travel is possible?

 Next Stop: The Balkans for new route development on beautiful multipitch Limestone.